+So How do you put multiple pictures in one?
 Getting the photos right at the start of the process makes the process seamless.
-If you want to avoid tearing out your hair in frustration, take the time to plan your photo shoot.

-Keep the basics in mind.
-Avoid strong contrasting light and shadow.
-Use your settings wisely, shoot in raw, and consider your composition.
+Avoid intense contrasting light and shadow.
+Shoot in RAW, and consider your composition.

 Step 2.
 Preparing the Photographs

-I often load my favourites into the same Photoshop file, then turn each layer on and off (click on the ‘eye’ icon next to each layer) to see how they work together.
+I often load my favourites into the same Photoshop file.
+Then, I turn each layer on and off.
+Feel free to click on the ‘eye’ icon next to each layer to see how the images work together.

-Sometimes I do a rough layer mask for each of them, and then discard unwanted files (and sometimes I spend ages carefully painting around an entire shape and still discard it!)
+Sometimes I do a rough layer mask for each of them.
+I then discard files I don’t need.

-- Open the first raw image in Photoshop.
-Open the folder with your other Photoshop-ready photos for the project, and drag them onto the main image in Photoshop.
+- Open the first RAW image in Photoshop.
+Open the folder with your other photos for the project.
+Then drag them onto the main picture in Photoshop.

 - Rasterize the photos by right-clicking on each of the layers.
-Double-click on the titles of the photo layers to give them clear names.
+Next, double-click on the titles of the photo layers to give them specific names.

-- We’re going to ‘cut out’ the first Elise-shape for the photo.
-I’ve single-clicked on that layer and clicked the ‘eye’ icon on the layer above to hide it.
+- Cut out the first Elise-shape for the photo.
+After selecting the layer, I clicked the ‘eye’ icon on the layer above to hide it.

 - Use the Polygonal Lasso tool to ‘click around’ the main shape.
-This creates a blinking series of dots around the shape that we call ‘marching ants’.
+Doing so creates a blinking series of dots we call ‘marching ants.’

 Step 3.
 How to Create Layer Masks in Photoshop

-- Once you’ve joined up the marching ants around the shape using the Polygonal Lasso tool, click Layer – Layer Mask – Reveal Selection.
+- Once you join up the marching ants using the Polygonal Lasso tool, click Layer – Layer Mask – Reveal Selection.
 Click CTRL D for PC or CMD D for Mac to remove the ants.
 You now have a rough cut-out of the first shape.
-This process has created a layer mask which you can see attached to the layer on the lower right.
+This process creates a mask attached to the layer on the lower right.

 - Leave one photograph intact with its background.

-- Click on the layer mask you want to work on (click on the little box that you’ve just created with the Polygonal Lasso tool, not just the title of the layer).
+- Click on the layer mask you want to edit.
+Select the box that you created with the Polygonal Lasso tool.

 - Click on the brush tool.
 You can experiment with the size and hardness of the brush.
-For Elise’s photos, I used a softer brush around the hair and a harder, smaller brush for the rest of the shape.
+I used a softer brush around the hair.
+But I switched to a harder, smaller brush for the rest of her body.

 How to Duplicate in Photoshop

-Sometimes you might want to go a bit Andy Warhol with your multiplicity photographs and use the same image repeated.
-I’ve used one of Elise’s dancing photos to demonstrate how to clone in Photoshop.
+You can also go a bit Andy Warhol with your multiplicity photos.
+I used one of Elise’s dancing photos to demonstrate how to clone in Photoshop.

 - Open the photo in Photoshop.
-Duplicate, and rename the layers.
-I’ve called the new one ‘Left Elise’ and the original photo ‘Middle Elise’.
+Duplicate and rename the layers.
+I called the new one ‘Left Elise’ and the original photo ‘Middle Elise.’